 “Yes I did!”
 I whispered in exaggerated delight.

 “Well, now that you’ve talked to him one-on-one, what do you think of him?” she fixed me with her inquisitive gaze and before I could reply added, “ah he is so fine!” her voice husky with enthusiasm.

 Indeed he was handsome, and quite soft-spoken too.
-I also could not help but take cognizance of his significantly altered accent, which was concrete indication that he had lived outside the country for most, if not all, of his life.
+I also could not help but take cognizance of his significantly altered accent, which was indication enough that he had lived outside the country for most, if not all, of his life.
 However, whether or not he was in the country to settle permanently, I knew nothing of.
 “Er… I think he is fi…ne” I dragged, and we both giggled.